 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The logistics industry stepped up to deliver services for the nation in 2020, despite facing a worsening shortage of HGV drivers, economic and financial hardship, and significant disruption in operations due to the COVID-19 outbreak.
+The UK contract logistics market is expected to grow to register a CAGR of about 3% during the forecast period.
 Despite facing significant operational and financial disruption since March 2020, the logistics industry continued to supply the nation with goods, including food supplies and PPE.
 To deal with the COVID-19 pandemic, logistics businesses managed risks by scaling back operations, taking work back in-house, and reducing their reliance on third-party services, while many also focused on their core fleet of vehicles to save costs.
-According to a survey, in the early stages of the COVID-19 pandemic-induced restrictions in March 2020, 85% of respondents to COVID-19 surveys reported a general business downturn, with work and orders canceled.

-The United Kingdom has the most advanced logistics industry in Europe.
-Owing to the variety and higher prevalence of e-commerce, this will not change.
-The contract logistics market benefits from expanding e-commerce due to increased demand for contract logistics services.
+- The United Kingdom has the most advanced logistics industry in Europe.
+Owing to the variety and higher prevalence of e-commerce, this may not change—the contract logistics market benefits from expanding e-commerce due to increased demand for contract logistics services.
 As a result of the e-commerce boom, logistics companies are expanding their services.

-After a boom in demand for logistics locations in 2021, the United Kingdom experienced a lack of warehouse capacity.
-In 2021, almost 50.7 million sq. ft of big distribution warehouses were purchased, registering an increase of 3.6% from the previous year.
+- After a boom in demand for logistics locations in 2021, the United Kingdom experienced a lack of warehouse capacity.
+In 2021, almost 50.7 million sq. ft of big distribution warehouses were purchased, registering an increase of 3.6% compared to 2020.

 Scope of the Report